froh/musings/sql-row-level-version-control.md

 # data model: meta tables and versioning info in data tables

+all tables are prefixed by `ad` for ancestry dag

+## versions, nodes in the ancestry dag

+    ad-node
+    - version-id
+    - comment
+    - date
+    - work-in-progress

+While a node is work in progress, no successor nodes must be added to this node, to prevent the time paradoxon (how to inherit genetic changes after birth?)

+## edges of the ancestry dag

+    ad-link
+    - ancestor
+    - successor

+## trails

+all data items live on some trail in the ancestry dag (this is the foreign key of all versioned data tables, the link into the version control:

+    ad-trail
+    - trail-id

+each version is a collection of trails, each trail may pass mutliple versions:

+    ad-trail-bundle
+    - trail-id
+    - version-id

+## work in progress trails

+We need to log when a trail is split (update) or cut off (delete, then `new-id-after-cut` is `null`)

+    ad-trail-cuts
+    - original-trail-id
+    - new-id-before-cut
+    - new-id-after-cut

+We could either propagate such cuts to `ad-trail-bundle` within the transaction that creates them.
+Or we could pull them into `ad-trail-bundle` before we look at some previous version' data.
+Or we could follow a mixed strategy, polling this table until it becomes cumbersome, then do some housekeeping and püush it out to all versions and vacuum `ad-trail-cuts`.

+Thus this table is a housekeeping, wip-tracking aid, not static data for eternity.

+## what's needed in the data tables

+The only field that is added to the data tables is the `ad-trail-id`

+    some-data-table-1
+    - ...
+    - ad-trail-id
+    - ...

+And another one:

+    some-data-table-2
+    - ...
+    - ad-trail-id
+    - ...

+All queries narrow down to the trails of the requested version, like this:

+    SELECT *
+    FROM
+      some-data-table-1, some-data-table-2, ...,
+      (select trail-id from ad-trail-bundle where version-id == 'REQUESTED_VERSION') AS trail-ids WHERE
+      ...
+      AND
+      t1.ad-trail-id in trail-ids

 # automating the process:  triggers

+## ON INSERT
+## ON DELETE
+## ON UPDATE

+## what can not be automated with triggers

+  - `ad-trail-cuts` housekeeping
+  - minimize the number of trails of frequently used queries

 # future
 * merge